Chart Color Schemes

 Glenhaven is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Glenhaven's population was around 6,401 as of Nov 2025.
-This reflects an increase of 40 people since the 2021 Census, which reported a population of 6,361 people.
-The change is inferred from the estimated resident population of 6,390 from the ABS as of June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 885 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
+Based on AreaSearch's analysis, Glenhaven's population is around 6,401 as of Feb 2026.
+This reflects an increase of 40 people (0.6%) since the 2021 Census, which reported a population of 6,361 people.
+The change is inferred from the estimated resident population of 6,390 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
+This population level equates to a density ratio of 885 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends, Glenhaven is expected to grow by 54 persons to 2041, reflecting an increase of 0.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Regarding demographic trends, lower quartile growth of Australian statistical areas is anticipated, with the area expected to grow by 54 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 0.7% in total over the 17 years.

 Frequently Asked Questions - Population